rcpaffenroth/rcp_lxd/README.md

 rcp_lxd run-ansible --name myvm --no-wait-ssh
 ```

-## How It Works
-## How It Works

-The tool creates LXD containers or VMs with cloud-init configuration to enable SSH access, then optionally runs Ansible playbooks for further configuration.

-Key workflow:
-1. **Create**: Launch container/VM with cloud-init (sets up user, SSH keys, etc.)
-2. **Configure**: Automatically create Ansible inventory and SSH helper scripts
-3. **Provision**: Run Ansible playbooks for system setup, user configuration, etc.

 ## Cloud-Init Configuration

 The tool uses a cloud-init file (default: `./cloud-init`) to bootstrap the container/VM.
 This typically includes: